top of page

 February 2026: Member Spotlight- Yeamah E. Brewer

 Yeamah E. Brewer Yeamah Brewer is a leader whose vision, discipline, and commitment to collective liberation have helped shape the organization into what it is today.
 With more than 15 years of experience across environmental policy, public health, community engagement, and grants management, Yeamah brings both strategic rigor and ancestral consciousness to the work of sustainability.
-As a proud daughter of Liberia and Sierra Leone , Yeamah’s leadership is deeply informed
+As a proud daughter of Liberia and Sierra Leone, Yeamah’s leadership is deeply informed by

 Jordan Roberts